2005 Arizona Cardinals season

 The 2005 season was the Arizona Cardinals' 86th in the National Football League (NFL), their 107th overall and their 18th in Arizona.
 The team was unable to improve upon their 6–10 record from the previous season, and failed to make the playoffs for the seventh year in a row.

-The October 2 game was the first regular season game to be played outside the United States, and was known as NFL Futbol Americano.
+The October 2 game was the first regular season game to be played outside the United States and was known as NFL Futbol Americano.
 The game was a Cardinals home game, and the Cardinals defeated their division rivals, the San Francisco 49ers, 31–14.
+For the first time since moving to the NFC West in 2002, the Cardinals swept division rivals the 49ers and won in Candlestick Park for the first time since 1978.

-The Cardinals, as a team, had a paltry 1,138 rushing yards in 2005, only 71.1 yards per game.
+The Cardinals, as a team, had a paltry 1,138 rushing yards in 2005, only 71.1 yards per game with only 2 rushing touchdowns all season.
 Remarkably, the Cardinals only had one 100-yard rushing game, when they ran for 129 yards in the season finale against the Indianapolis Colts.
 Arizona's season total is the fifth-fewest rushing yards by a team in a 16-game season.

 The Cardinals passing offense, however, led the league, with 4,437 yards.
 Kurt Warner's 271.3 passing yards per game were third in the NFL, and his 24.2 pass completions per-game led the league.
 Wide receiver Larry Fitzgerald tied for the league lead in receptions, with 103, edging out his teammate Anquan Boldin, who had 102 (tied for third in the NFL) Fitzgerald's 1,409 yards, and Boldin’s 1,402 yards receiving were fourth and fifth in the NFL, respectively, in 2005.
 Boldin’s 100.1 receiving yards per game led the NFL.

-The season also saw the Cardinals change their logo and uniforms, which remains in use today.
+The season also saw the Cardinals change their logo and uniforms, which remained until 2023.
 It was also their final season playing at Sun Devil Stadium.